 After discussing the feasibility of solutions, take a vote on which to implement immediately — and do it.
 Examples of solutions might be “Start tracking progress with two new strategy metrics” or “Commit to a deadline date of X for finalizing our plan.”
 To establish accountability, publicly assign the tasks surrounding the solutions to people or teams along with completion dates.

 While it may be appealing to punt your planning session until the world has returned to a sense of normalcy, waiting on the sidelines could come at a high price.
 Now is the time to budget for pivots and identify market opportunities.
-Simplifying your approach to strategic planning smooths the path toward executing on the plan — or modifying it in real time if you encounter another 2020.
+Simplifying your approach to workforce strategic planning smooths the path toward executing on the plan — or modifying it in real time if you encounter another 2022.